sathify/CCSS/README.md

         │   ├── _bem.scss
         │   └── _icon.scss
         └── themes
-            └── _light.scss**</code></pre>
+            └── _light.scss</code></pre>

-Only edit/author the files in the `scss/` folder denoted in the bold above.
+Only edit/author the files in the `scss/` folder.
 This allows for updating external libraries easily which are in the `ext/`.
 Many applications start out with an external CSS framework like Bootstrap or Foundation, so I added them in the example setup in the `ext/` folder.
 It's absolutely fine to have all the CSS written from scratch; everything else mentioned above still applies.

 The example `components/` directory is well-suited for an AngularJS application, but can be customized for other frameworks or applications.
 More information is in the [Architecture](#architecture) section.